 Each builder must develop his own set of bridge laws.
-We hope to develop bridge law libraries that map classes of information systems-complete "standard" bridge law sets that handle the models, attributes, data and operations found, e.g., in linear program (LP) packages, relational databases, spreadsheet packages, or rule-based expert system shells.
+We hope to develop bridge law libraries that map classes of information systemscomplete "standard" bridge law sets that handle the models, attributes, data and operations found, e.g., in linear program (LP) packages, relational databases, spreadsheet packages, or rule-based expert system shells.
 The builder of, say, a new LP package would only have to match the elements in his system to those in the standard LP set.
 The standard set would provide most of the bridge laws for his system.
 This would reduce the builder's effort both in determining which kinds of bridge laws would represent his system adequately and in developing these laws.

-· Back-ends should embed objects in their messages
+• Back-ends should embed objects in their messages

 The CS cannot infer magically which portions of back-end messages to highlight as link markers.
 The back-end must mark objects within the messages or provide some content analysis routines for interpreting their messages.
 The only content analysis the CS automatically performs is keyword search.
+(An advanced CS could employ, for example, sophisticated content analysis techniques such as lexical affinity [36] to infer undeclared keywords.)

-As we demonstrated in §3.1, back-end messages should include dimensional information for objects and any other content, for which the engine or user might want to alter the display format.
+As we demonstrated in section 3.1, back-end messages should include dimensional information for objects or any other content, for which the engine or user might want to alter the display format.
 For example, a user may wish to change a number's precision.

-· Back-ends should support standard commands
+• Back-ends should support the standard hypermedia engine commands

-Just as the front-end should allow users to request short descriptions, command lists and contextsensitive help, back-ends should generate this information on demand.
+Just as the front-end should allow users to request short descriptions, command lists and context-sensitive help, back-ends should generate this information on demand.

-· Multi-level undo and redo
+• Multi-level undo and redo